melezhik/outthentic/README.md

 ## Options

+* `--root`

-* `--root`  - Root directory of outthentic project.
+Root directory of outthentic project.
 If root parameter is not set current working directory is assumed as project root directory.

+* `--debug`

-* `--debug` - Enable/disable debug mode
+Enable/disable debug mode:

     * Increasing debug value results in more low level information appeared at output